DarqSh/pokemon_project/README.md

 ## Features

 ### Main Menu
-- **Pokedex**: Access a comprehensive list of Pokemon with details such as type, weight, height, and evolution tree.
+- **Pokedex**: Access a comprehensive list of Pokemon with details such as type, avgWeight, avgHeight, and evolution tree.
-- **Inventory**: Manage your Pokemon collection with attributes including HP, CP, defense, base attack, and special attack.
+- **Inventory**: Manage your Pokemon collection with attributes including HP, CP, defence, base attack, and special attack.
 - **Close**: Exit the application.
 <img width="1066" alt="main_menu" src="https://github.com/user-attachments/assets/24bc06e3-5d77-4842-a09d-42023d263d07">

 ### Pokedex
-- Opens the Pokedex.
 - Navigate between Pokemon using the arrow keys.
 - Press **`B`** to go back.
 <img width="1066" alt="pokedex" src="https://github.com/user-attachments/assets/4754c442-fbb0-4619-a140-ad0d3d27ee48">

 ### Inventory
-- Opens the inventory.
 - Navigate between Pokemon using the arrow keys.
 - Press **`D`** to delete a highlighted Pokemon.
 - Press **`A`** to add a new Pokemon.